Lithium–air battery: Mixed aqueous–aprotic

 The aqueous–aprotic or mixed Li–air battery design attempts to unite advantages of the aprotic and aqueous battery designs.
 The common feature of hybrid designs is a two-part (one part aqueous and one part aprotic) electrolyte connected by a lithium-conducting membrane.
 The anode abuts the aprotic side while the cathode is in contact with the aqueous side.
 A lithium-conducting ceramic is typically employed as the membrane joining the two electrolytes.

 The use of a solid electrolyte (see Fig. 3) is one such alternative approaches that allows for a combination of a lithium metal anode with an aqueous cathode.
 Ceramic solid electrolytes (CSEs) of the NASICON family (e.g., Li1−xAxM2−x(PO4)3 with A ∈ [Al, Sc, Y] and M ∈ [Ti, Ge]) has been studied.
 Compatible with water at alkaline pH and having a large electrochemical window (see Figs. 3,4), their low Li+ ion conductivity near room temperature (< 0.005 S/cm, >85 Ω cm2) makes them unsuitable for automotive and stationary energy storage applications that demand low cost (i.e., operating current densities over 100 mA/cm2).
 Further, both Ti and Ge are reduced by metallic Li, and an intermediate layer between the ceramic electrode and the negative electrode is required.
 In contrast, solid polymer electrolytes (SPEs) can provide a higher conductivity at the expense of a faster crossover of water and of other small molecules that are reactive toward metallic Li.
 Among the more exotic membranes considered for Li-O2 batteries is single-crystal silicon.

 In 2015 researchers announced a design that used highly porous graphene for the anode, an electrolyte of lithium bis(trifluoromethyl) sulfonylimide/dimethoxyethane with added water and lithium iodide for use as a "mediator".
 The electrolyte produces lithium hydroxide (LiOH) at the cathode instead of lithium peroxide (Li_{2}O_{2}).
 The result offered energy efficiency of 93 percent (voltage gap of .2) and cycled more than 2,000 times with little impact on output.
 However, the design required pure oxygen, rather than ambient air.

 Solid state

 A solid-state battery design is attractive for its safety, eliminating the chance of ignition from rupture.
 Current solid-state Li–air batteries use a lithium anode, a ceramic, glass, or glass-ceramic electrolyte, and a porous carbon cathode.
 The anode and cathode are typically separated from the electrolyte by polymer–ceramic composites that enhance charge transfer at the anode and electrochemically couple the cathode to the electrolyte.
 The polymer–ceramic composites reduce overall impedance.
 The main drawback of the solid-state battery design is the low conductivity of most glass-ceramic electrolytes.
 The ionic conductivity of current lithium fast ion conductors is lower than liquid electrolyte alternatives.

 Challenges

 As of 2013, many challenges confronted designers.
+Generally, they fall into either surface passivation or pore clogging, which are confronted below.